Top Brands Making The Most Of Video Marketing

 However, it’s not what you’d think.
 PR firms are starting to bring production in-house.
 Since they’re responsible for keeping their clients in business, they’re starting to harness the power of video to do so.

-What better way to retain creative freedom and have complete control than with the entire production system being in-house?
+What better way to retain creative freedom in your content marketing strategy and have complete control than with the entire production system being in-house?

 Whether it’s a new hotel or a fancy new park, people are always interested in seeing new properties.
 The real estate industry has harnessed video to cater to people’s demands.

 They aren’t catering just to potential customers who are looking to buy homes or properties.
-Rather, their video content is appealing to a variety of viewers.
-Real estate shows are also becoming wildly popular on streaming platforms such as Netflix.
+Rather, their videos are appealing to a variety of viewers.
+Real estate shows; a type of video marketing, are also becoming wildly popular on streaming platforms such as Netflix.
 The show ‘Selling Sunset’ was proof that people love watching real estate on video.

 It isn’t all about seeing the fancy homes but providing educational and instructional style videos that are working for firms.